Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

-If, after your 2-year training in BCST, you do feel a beyond any doubt, embodied contact with the whole body breathing tides with total confidence?
+If, after your 2-year training in BCST, do you feel a beyond any doubt, an embodied contact with the whole body breathing tides with total confidence?
 In not, you may feel heartbroken.
-But the death of biodynamics is not your fault: it is the responsibility of the founder of BCST and its 45 sanctioned teachers of craniosacral biodynamics and biodynamic cranial sacral therapy (BCST).
+But the death of biodynamics is not your fault: that is the responsibility of the founder of BCST and the 45 sanctioned teachers of Craniosacral Biodynamics and Biodynamic Cranial Sacral Therapy (BCST).
 This organization has impacted the biodynamic cranial field outside of osteopathy.
-I say 'outside' because cranial osteopaths have ferociously guarded Sutherland’s living biodynamics against this very tragic post-truth dilution of biodynamics that we witness in the bodywork field on behalf of the BCST organization.
+I say outside of osteopathy because cranial osteopaths have ferociously guarded Sutherland’s living biodynamics against this tragic post-truth dilution of biodynamics that we witness in the bodywork field that is perpetrated on behalf of the BCST organization.

-It is beyond the scope of this piece to reveal in detail all the expressions of indignant rage at the BCST organization on behalf of US biodynamic osteopaths.
-However, it is a fact that biodynamic osteopaths grimace when they hear that the BCST training is being called biodynamic.
-Because in truth, it fraudulently misrepresents Dr. Sutherland’s non-doing biodynamics.
-In fact, BCST teaches the opposite principles - that of efference - as compared to Sutherland's be still non-doing principles.
+It is beyond the scope of this piece to reveal in detail all the expressions of indignant rage at the BCST organization on behalf of US biodynamic osteopaths that I am privy to.
+However, it is a fact that biodynamic osteopaths grimace when they hear that the BCST training is called "biodynamic."
+Because in truth, a BCST sanctioned practice misrepresents Dr. Sutherland’s non-doing biodynamics.
+In fact, BCST teaches the opposite principles - that of efference - of Sutherland's 'be still' non-doing biodynamic principles.

-I know of US biodynamic cranial osteopaths who will not allow a BCST graduate practitioner to receive a paid session from them if they find it out ahead of time.
-One BCST practitioner told me she was speaking on the phone with a prominent biodynamic osteopath, author, and teacher, and when she told him she was BCST trained by Franklyn Sills he started screaming at her and finally he hung up the phone.
-I know a non-US trained osteopath who wrote an incredible book on the fulcrum that was prevented from being published by US biodynamic osteopaths because a single BCST author and teacher was quoted in it.
+I know of US biodynamic cranial osteopaths who will not give a BCST graduate practitioner a paid session from them if they find it out ahead of time.
+One BCST practitioner told me she was speaking on the phone with a prominent biodynamic osteopath, author, and teacher, and when she told him she was trained by Franklyn Sills he started screaming at her and finally he hung up the phone.
+I know a Canadian-trained osteopath who wrote an incredible book on the fulcrum that was prevented from being published by US biodynamic osteopaths because a BCST author and teacher was quoted in it.

 You may know BCST colleagues who have experienced similar harsh treatment from US biodynamic osteopaths.
-However, they do so because of the deceptive tactics used by the BCST organization that betray Dr. Sutherland’s original biodynamic principles, which justifies their indignant rage.
+However, the osteopaths are furious because of the deceptive tactics used by the BCST organization that betray Dr. Sutherland’s original biodynamic principles, which justifies their indignant rage.

 Death of Biodynamics is Transmitted to Clients